sharmaabhijith/MIA_SNN/README.md

 ## 📓 Demo Notebook

-For a hands-on demonstration of the MIA_SNN framework, you can explore the `demo.ipynb` notebook located in the `notebooks/` directory.
-This notebook provides:
+For a hands-on demonstration of the MIA attack on trained_SNN models, you can explore the `demo.ipynb` notebook located in the `notebooks/` directory.

-- **Interactive Examples**: Step-by-step guides to train models, convert them to SNNs, and perform membership inference attacks.
-- **Visualizations**: Graphs and plots to help understand the performance and behavior of the models.
-- **Code Snippets**: Ready-to-run code blocks that you can execute in your own environment.

 ## 📂 Project Structure